Disney unveils new streaming service to debut late this year

-Disney raised the curtain on a hotly anticipated video streaming service that's aiming to topple industry pioneer Netflix, once a valuable ally of the Magic Kingdom.
+SAN FRANCISCO (AP) — Disney raised the curtain on a hotly anticipated video steaming service that's aiming to topple industry pioneer Netflix, once a valuable ally of the Magic Kingdom.

+Disney is launching a new streaming service to compete with Nexflix, Hulu, HBO Go and others.
+(Source: Walt Disney Co./MGN)

 The service, called Disney Plus, has been in the works for more than year, but Thursday marked the first time that the longtime entertainment powerhouse has laid out plans for its attack on Netflix and a formidable cast of competitors, including Amazon, HBO Go and Showtime Anytime.